hfp/libxstream/documentation/stencil/index.md

 → Expressing stencil structure so matrix engines can execute it.

 Note: Can LP exceed FP32 (assuming FP32 remains native)?
-This is only possible by reducing BW-consumption like STENCIL_BF16S=1.
+Only by moving less data.
+STENCIL_BF16S selects the wavefield storage limbs: =2 keeps two BF16 limbs per point (4 bytes, FP32-equivalent bandwidth and accuracy), while =1 keeps a single limb (2 bytes) and halves wavefield traffic at reduced accuracy.
+Low-precision compute alone does not help a bandwidth-bound kernel.

 ---